 Dr Huang has been using the SUB technique since the early 1990s.
-In treating many hundreds of patients over the years, he has continuously improved and refined the technique to its current state of being an advanced, versatile and reliable technique for creating natural looking creases with a low failure rate of less than 1%.
+In treating many hundreds of patients over the years, he has continuously tweaked and refined the technique to its current state of being a sophisticated, versatile and reliable technique for creating natural looking creases with a low failure rate of less than 1%.

 What is crease height?

 Crease height refers to how high or low the crease will be.
 It is measured in millimeters from the eyelash margin with the eyes closed.
 A low crease usually measures 6 to 7 mm, a medium crease is 7 to 8 mm, while a high crease is typically 9 to 10 mm from the eyelash margin.
 Dr Huang performs this measurement carefully using a pair of fine measuring calipers.

 The crease height is determined according to the overall size of the eyes and the level of the eyebrows.
 To obtain natural results, smaller eyes with low set eyebrows should be given low creases, while larger eyes with higher eyebrows will look better with higher creases.
 In addition, patients who use eye makeup regularly would benefit from a slightly higher crease, because eye makeup (especially dark eye makeup) makes the crease look lower.